kacurtis/ObsCovgTools/README.md

 ### Description

-ObsCovgTools estimates observer coverage required to achieve a specific objective, given mean bycatch rate, negative binomial dispersion parameter (characterizing variance in the bycatch rate), and total fishery effort in user-defined units (e.g., trips, sets, or hooks).
+ObsCovgTools estimates observer coverage required to achieve a specific objective, given mean bycatch rate, negative binomial dispersion index (characterizing variance in the bycatch rate), and total fishery effort in user-defined units (e.g., trips, sets, or hooks).
 Currently, potential objectives implemented are (1) a target probability of observing a bycatch